moewhale/wnmp/README.md

 v1.09 Delete the default site's .pem file to avoid confusion.
 The default site will only generate a .pem certificate file after formally applying for a certificate.

-v1.05 Perform an overlay installation or execute `bash wnmp.sh remariadb`.
+v1.05 Perform an overlay installation or execute `wnmp remariadb`.
 First, create a full database backup at: /home/all_databases_backup_[time].sql.gz

 v1.04 Pure Cloud Storage Site Blocking.php File, Preventing Source Code Download